obinnafranklinduru/NFT-DAO/README.md

 - Execution of proposals: After a proposal's deadline has been exceeded, any BinnaDevsNFT holder can execute the proposal if it has received more YAY votes than NAY votes.
 - NFT marketplace integration: The contract interacts with the FakeNFTMarketplace contract to check availability and purchase NFTs.

-For detailed documentation of the smart contract, please refer to the [BinnaDevsDAO.sol](contracts/BinnaDevsDAO.sol) file.

 ## Smart Contract - FakeNFTMarketplace

 The FakeNFTMarketplace smart contract simulates a marketplace for selling fake NFTs.
 It includes functionality to purchase NFTs with Ether and check the availability and price of NFTs.

-For detailed documentation of the smart contract, please refer to the [FakeNFTMarketplace.sol](contracts/FakeNFTMarketplace.sol) file.

 - [View the contract](https://goerli.etherscan.io/address/0x75d2E690dFee1D78D93dcbd53412e7D93b61A436)